 Damages are what you receive either as a settlement after negotiation or as a judgment after trial.
 If you have suffered an injury from a collision, it is essential to calculate the losses you suffered.
-The type of car accident damages you’re entitled to depend on the specific nature of the accident and the severity of the injuries.
+The type of car accident damages you’re entitled to depends on the specific nature of the accident and the severity of the injuries.

 In Atlanta, injury victims can recover two types of car accident damages.
 These are compensatory damages and punitive damages.
 Compensatory damages are further divided into two types: economic and non-economic damages.
 We discuss them below.

 Economic damages are also known as special damages and you must prove them to recover compensation.
 These damages are related to the quantifiable financial aspect of your claim.
 That is, the total amount of your direct expenses incurred.

 These types of car accident damages are quantifiable; hence they can be calculated.
 Examples include but are not limited to the following: